Doors open 10.30 for a prompt start at 11am (times may be subject to change, please check for updates).

 This year's theme is "Islamophobia and Shrinking Civil Society Space".

-Speakers include Moazzam Begg (Cage), Ahmed Uddin (IHRC), Tasneem Ali (Muslim Women's Association of Edinburgh), Omar Afzal (Muslim Council of Scotland), Mick Napier (Scottish Palestine Solidarity Campaign) and Malia Bouattia (former NUS President).
+Speakers: Moazzam Begg (Cage), Ahmed Uddin (IHRC), Tasneem Ali (Muslim Women's Association of Edinburgh), Omar Afzal (Muslim Council of Scotland), Mick Napier (Scottish Palestine Solidarity Campaign), Malia Bouattia (former NUS President), Nargess Moballeghi (journalist) and Ibtihal Ramadan (researcher at the University of Edinburgh and former tertiary teacher in the Palestinian occupied territories).

 The Conference will discuss the ways that civil society space has shrunk and how Islamophobia is driving much of this.